compiledkernel-idk/pacboost/README.md

 ```bash
 curl -sL https://raw.githubusercontent.com/compiledkernel-idk/pacboost/master/install.sh | bash
 ```
+No further installation needed because it updates automatically.
 ## How to use it

 Use it just like pacman.
 It supports all the main commands: